God made a declaration about Job that every child of God should hope He will make about them.

-Lucifer is walking back and forth across the earth to attack and torment the human race.
-But God, who is infinite, everywhere at one time, all-knowing and all-powerful, is watching over the people of the earth, especially the righteous ones who are His children.
+Just as Lucifer is walking back and forth across the earth to attack and torment the human race; God, who is infinite, everywhere at one time, all knowing and all powerful, is watching over the people of the earth, especially the righteous ones who are His children.

-2 Chronicles 16:9 says, "For the eyes of the Lord move about on all the earth to strengthen the heart that is completely toward Him."
+2 Chronicles 16:9a says, "For the eyes of the Lord move about on all the earth to strengthen the heart that is completely toward Him."

 Not only are the eyes of God fixed upon the righteous one, He has surrounded them with His divine protection.

-"The name of the Lord is a strong tower; the righteous run into it and are safe" (Prov.
-18:10).
-"He who dwells in the shelter of the Most High shall abide under the shadow of the Almighty.
-I will say of the Lord, 'He is my refuge and my fortress, my God, in Him will I trust'" (Ps.
+"He who dwells in the Most High shall abide under the shadow of the Almighty.
+I will say of the Lord, 'He is my refuge and my fortress, my God in whom I trust" (Ps.
 91:1-2).

 A child of God is never at the mercy of their enemy.
 We are seated with Christ in heavenly places (Eph.
 2:6) under the care and protection of Almighty God.